dialog-semiconductor/BLE_SDK6_examples/ibeacon_Optim/Readme.md

-# Optimized Software for ibeacon
+# Power optimized Dynamic advertising

 Optimized Software implementation for ibeacon on the DA14531